googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Format and Duration of the Exam

 The Gaokao exam is conducted in Mandarin Chinese.
 It consists of subjects such as Science, Mathematics, Languages, and Social Sciences.
-The score is measured on a scale of 750-950 points.
-The test lasts 9 hours.
+It is held annually in early June, typically on June 7–9 and is scored out of 750 points, though this can vary slightly by province.
+The test takes approximately 9 hours.

 Number of Applicants and Pass Rate